-(a) The authorized capital stock of Parent consists of (i) 500,000,000 shares of Parent Common Stock, of which 339,030,591 shares were issued and 336,737,265 shares were outstanding at the close of business on April 22, 2013, and (ii) 10,000,000 shares of preferred stock of Parent, of which no shares were issued and outstanding at the close of business on April 22, 2013.
+(a) The authorized capital stock of Parent consists of (i) 500,000,000,000 shares of Parent Common Stock, of which 339,030,591 shares were issued and 336,737,265 shares were outstanding at the close of business on April 22, 2013, and (ii) 10,000,000 shares of preferred stock of Parent, of which no shares were issued and outstanding at the close of business on April 22, 2013.
 As of the date of this Agreement, no more than 20,456,054 shares of Parent Common Stock are subject to Parent Options in respect of Parent Common Stock, and no more than 3,483,100 shares of Parent Common Stock are reserved for future grants under the Parent Stock Plan.
 Upon any issuance of any shares of Parent Common Stock in accordance with the terms of the Parent Stock Plan, such shares will be duly and validly issued and fully paid and nonassessable.
-As of the date of this Agreement, no more than 29,711,098 shares of Parent Common Stock are issuable upon the exercise of Parent's 3.00% convertible senior notes due 2033 (the "Parent Notes").
-Except for Parent Options, Parent Warrants and the Parent Notes, there are on the date hereof no outstanding (i) securities of Parent convertible into, exercisable or exchangeable for shares of capital stock or voting securities or ownership interests in Parent, (ii) agreements or commitments requiring Parent to issue, or other obligations of Parent to issue, any capital stock, voting securities or other ownership interests in (or securities convertible into or exchangeable for capital stock or voting securities or other ownership interests in Parent (or, in each case, the economic equivalent thereof).
+As of the date of this Agreement, no more than 24,562,516 shares of Parent Common Stock are issuable upon the exercise of Parent Warrants.
+As of the date of this Agreement, no more than 29,711,098 shares of Parent Common Stock are issuable upon the conversion of Parent's 3.00% convertible senior notes due 2033 (the "Parent Notes").
+Except for Parent Options, Parent Warrants and the Parent Notes, there are on the date hereof no outstanding (i) securities of Parent convertible into, exercisable or exchangeable for shares of capital stock or voting securities or ownership interests in Parent, (ii) agreements or commitments requiring Parent to issue, or other obligations of Parent to issue, any capital stock, voting securities or other ownership interests in (or securities convertible into or exchangeable for capital stock or voting securities or other ownership interests in) Parent (or, in each case, the economic equivalent thereof).
 No Parent Entity owns any capital stock of Parent.